 Particularly with some illnesses, sneezing, coughing, or other functions of our mouth easily spread droplets and other carriers of germs and viruses.
 It is vital we adequately cover our mouth, when possible with something other than our hand.
 Many suggest fully covering the mouth and nose with the crook of your elbow.
 Others may cough or sneeze down into their shirt.
 If using your hand is your only or more comfortable option, immediately wash your hands.
 When using a tissue to cover your cough or sneeze or to blow your nose, healthline.com reminds us to “[m]ake sure to throw the tissue away immediately and wash your hands straight away.”

 While this recommendation is sometimes stronger than others, the principles make sense.
 If you are experiencing symptoms of any virus or have been exposed to a virus, you should avoid contact with others until you are no longer contagious or a carrier of the virus.
 By limiting physical contact, washing hands frequently, staying home as needed, and even taking seclusion measures in your own home depending on circumstances, you can reduce the risk of exposure to others.
 At home and at your office, take steps to sanitize and disinfect areas you have been in contact with, particularly washcloths and towels, frequently touched surfaces, dishes and utensils, and for children, toys.

 If you do become sick or are experiencing symptoms of a virus or other illness, that’s where we step in.
 Our caring and trained medical staff is ready to help you treat your symptoms or illness.
-See us at one of our several locations from 8am to 8pm everyday of the week or explore our virtual visit options if needed.
+See us at one of our several locations from 8am to 8pm everyday of the week.